 The official booking site page has a helpline for issues with booking or advice about how to book if you don't have an e-mail address.
-For information about booking in Northern Ireland click here.
+For information about booking a test in Northern Ireland click here.

-You are exempt from the theory test if you wish to upgrade your licence, for example if you have a full licence for car with automatic transmission and wish to take the test for a manual car - you can find more details at the www.gov.uk web site by clicking here.
+You are exempt from the theory test if you wish to upgrade your licence, for example if you have a full licence for car with automatic transmission and want to take the test for a manual car - you can find more details at the www.gov.uk web site by clicking here.

-There is no limit on the number of attempts you take - but you will have to pay the full fee each time.
+There is no limit on the number of test attempts you take - but you will have to pay the full fee each time.
 There are no discounts for block bookings!

 Allow plenty of time.
 If you are late you might miss your test.